General Financial Aid Tips

 1. Never PAY to find scholarships.
 There is an abundance of internet sites, and scams, related to scholarship searches.
 If you take some time to educate yourself and develop a plan you will be more effective.

 2. Be aware that many college and internet scholarship search sites pass along (and profit off of) the sale of your personal information to other companies.
 If you choose to utilize national search sites then use those that allow you to manage your privacy settings (like College Greenlight).
 Often the privacy feature is hidden, read the privacy policies closely.

 3. Be strategic.
 Scholarship applications take time and awards are often for relatively small amounts of money.
 Weigh the time involved to apply (essays, letters of recommendation) closely against the size of the applicant pool and the amount awarded.

 4. Go local first.
 Local scholarships at your school, in your community, or in Northern Nevada usually offer you the best chance of being awarded money because they have the smallest applicant pool.
 Many high schools have a general application, which opens you up to a variety of smaller scholarships.
 One application, many scholarships!
-Ours is the Reno High General Scholarship, typically due mid-December.
+Ours is the Reno High General Scholarship, which is due December 15th (no exceptions).
+The link to the RHS Scholarship is on the home page of the College and Career Center website on the right hand side.

 5. If your parents are employed in a specific industry or for a large company (advertising specialty, Washoe County School District, Nevada Energy, etc.), there are often scholarships available within that industry, or company, to children of those working there.
 Have them check with their employer.